 1. Distract Your Nose

 We all perceive smells differently, but one thing we can all agree on is that vomit stinks.
 So if you need a little help getting through the job, we recommend distracting your nose.
-You can do this by applying some perfume, fragranced lotion, essential oil, or minty toothpaste under your nose.
+You can apply some perfume, fragranced lotion, essential oil, or minty toothpaste under your nose.
+A face mask helps, too!

 2. Don’t Wait

 We mentioned this briefly earlier, but we want to stress the importance.
-As soon as you can, get a scraper and bucket to remove the vomit.
-Letting it sit can promote bacteria growth, intensify odors, and make the stain worse.
+Get a scraper and bucket to remove the vomit as soon as you can.
+Letting it sit can promote bacteria growth, intensify odors, and worsen the stain.

 3. Dispose of All the Contents